mother working and children studying at home in kitchen. Father on phone in the background

 Debt consolidation pros and cons

 Why would you consolidate debt if you have bad credit?
-Here are some of the benefits.
+Let’s go over the pros and cons of debt consolidation.

-• Trading several payments for one makes it easier to pay on time.
+• Trading multiple payments for one could make it easier to pay on time.

-• You might pay less overall if you're able to get a lower interest rate.
+• You might pay less interest overall if you're able to get a lower interest rate.

 • You may be able to get rid of debt faster by sticking to your payment plan, especially compared to making minimum payments on your credit cards.